 Do you know any fun facts about Chile?
 Share them in the comments below!

-Are y ou fascinated with the Countries of South America?
+Are you fascinated with South America?
 Check out these interesting facts about Peru!